praggpt/Kaggle-projects/README.md

 # Kaggle-projects
-Home for data projects I have worked on using the public Kaggle datasets.
+Home for data projects I have worked on using public Kaggle datasets.
 Take a look and watch this space for more :)